postlight/trimmings/readme.md

 - selector for target in current document to replace (optional, defaults to `body`)
 - selector in target document to use (optional, defaults to `body`)
 - selector for a template that will wrap your loaded content.
-If this argument is present, the _children_ of the selected node will be cloned, an element within the cloned nodes with the `data-react-inline-target` property will be _replaced_ with the loaded content, and all of this will replace the target specified in the first argument. (optional)
+If this argument is present, the _children_ of the selected node will be cloned, an element within the cloned nodes with the `data-redact-inline-target` property will be _replaced_ with the loaded content, and all of this will replace the target specified in the first argument. (optional)

 ## Replacement